fehmi/simply.js/docs/framer.md

 You can also connect collections as component instances in Framer.
 These are special instances that include additional information, accessible through `props` in your Simply.js component.

 Mounting functions exactly as described above.
 All entries in the collection will be returned and mounted automatically.
 It is up to you to filter or display them as needed within your Simply.js component.
-You can use the `propsUpdated()` hook to manage this.
+You can use the `framerPropsUpdated()` hook to manage this.

 <img src="docs/images/mount-collection.jpg">